 Take a Closer Look at Triggers

 Your triggers are a critical piece of any interaction you create.
-So, one of the first things you’re going to want to do when you troubleshoot an interaction is take a closer look at all of your triggers to identify any potential problems.
+So when troubleshooting an interaction, start by taking a closer look at all of your triggers to identify any potential problems.
 Some ideas to help you fix trigger problems are:

-- Detach the trigger panel: You can actually detach the trigger panel and extend it full-screen so you can spot breaks in your trigger patterns.
-This way, you can more easily see if a certain object has too many triggers or, equally concerning, too few.
+Did you know that you can undock the trigger panel and extend it full-screen?
+This makes it easier to see if a certain object has too many triggers or, equally concerning, too few.

 Display Your Variable References

-If you’re using variables in your interaction, a great trick is to display them as “references” on your slide so you can see how they are changing as you click through your interaction.
+If you’re using variables in your interaction, a great trick is to display them as “references” on your slide so you can see how they change as you click through your interaction.

 Place this textbox with the reference anywhere on the screen that you can see it.
 It doesn’t matter where because it’s only for testing, and you’ll get rid of it before you do your final publish.
-When you have your variables referenced on the slide, you can watch your variable changing as you click through the preview of your interaction, and verify that the changes that should happen are indeed happening, and at the proper time.
+When you have your variables referenced on the slide, you can watch your variable changing as you click through the preview of your interaction and make sure that the changes that should happen are indeed happening and at the proper time.

 Create Custom Buttons for Testing

 Finally, another great tip for troubleshooting advanced interactions is to create special buttons or triggers that you can use just for testing.